 - Tobacco Dependence Treatment Manuals

 With a manual for both mental health professionals and for Alcohol and Other Drug Abuse (AODA) professionals, these materials help integrate evidence-based tobacco dependence treatment into daily patient interactions.

 After logging in, you can access the webinar on this topic, as well as a self-paced module.
-The slides are also available for viewing.

 - Tobacco Treatment Toolkit for Dental Office Teams